Nepal Buddhist Tour Lumbini

 Accommodation in Nepal Buddhist Tour

-There are all sorts of lodging facilities you can find every day.
-You can get budget and standard hotels to luxurious five-star hotels on the trip.
-You can also find some tacky and yet very affordable lodges.
-The price range for the rooms is according to the categories of the hotel, as you know.
+You can find all sorts of lodging facilities every day.
+On the trip, you can get budget and standard hotels to luxurious five-star hotels.
+You can also find some tacky yet very affordable lodges.
+As you know, the price range for the rooms is according to the categories of the hotel.

 Hence, you can select the accommodation type on your own.
-You can have such a facility to meditate and experience monastic life.
-You can enjoy your Accommodation to the fullest if you want a luxury stay.
+You can use such a facility to meditate and experience monastic life.
+If you want a luxury stay, you can enjoy your accommodation to the fullest.

 Meals in Nepal Buddhist tour

-Food is the primary thing you must be careful about in any travel and tour.
-You must ensure that food is safe to eat as you can get sick if you don’t have clean food.
-Ensuring the prepared ingredients were good, and the kitchen was hygienic would be best.
+Food is the primary thing you must be careful about when traveling and touring.
+You must ensure that food is safe to eat, as you can get sick if you don’t have clean food.
+It would be best to ensure that the prepared ingredients were good and the kitchen was hygienic.

 Tour guide

 Your packaged tour will include a professional licensed tour guide during your trip.
 Your guide will speak English as a primary language.
-If you require language-specific guides we can provide such guides for extra cost.
+We can provide language-specific guides at an extra cost if you require language-specific guides.

-You can travel in any season in Nepal.
+You can travel to Nepal in any season.
 It’s not like you will have any problem visiting Nepal, but autumn and fall are the best seasons to travel.

 March to June and September to December are the best months to visit Nepal, as the weather is warm, dry, and pleasant.
 You can see the blue sky, magnificent Himalayas views, and greenery.